Existence of global N\'eron models beyond semi-abelian varieties: Review of relatively perfect schemes

 For integers $n \ge 1$ and $q \ge 0$, let $ \nu_{n}(q)_{S}^{\RP} = W_{n} \Omega_{S, \log}^{q, \RP} \in \Ab(S_{\RP}) $ be the dlog part of the Hodge-Witt sheaf (\cite[Section (4.1)]{Kat86}).
 Set $\nu_{\infty}(q)_{S}^{\RP} = \dirlim_{n} \nu_{n}(q)_{S}^{\RP}$ and $\nu(q)_{S}^{\RP} = \nu_{1}(q)_{S}^{\RP}$.
 By the proof of \cite[Proposition 6.4]{Kat86}, we have canonical exact sequences

 in $\Ab(S_{\RP})$.

 The relative perfections of quasi-compact smooth group schemes over $K$ are studied in \cite[Section 8]{BS24} in detail.
 In particular, they form an abelian subcategory of $\Ab(K_{\RP})$ closed under extensions by \cite[Proposition 8.12]{BS24}.
 A wound unipotent group over $K$ is a quasi-compact smooth unipotent group scheme (not necessarily connected) with no non-zero morphism from $\Ga$.
 The relative perfection of a wound unipotent group is called a relatively perfect wound unipotent group (\cite[Section 3]{Suz24}).
-By \cite[Proposition 3.2]{Suz24} and \cite[Theorem 4.3]{Kat86}, the sheaf $\nu_{n}(q)_{K}^{\RP}$ for any $n$ and $q$ is a relatively perfect wound unipotent group.
+By the paragraph after \cite[Definition 4.2.3]{Kat86}, the sheaf $\nu_{n}(q)_{K}^{\RP}$ for any $n$ and $q$ belongs to $D_{0}(K_{\RP})$, the smallest full triangulated subcategory containing $\Ga^{\RP}$ of the derived category of $\Ab(K_{\RP})$.
+Hence by \cite[Proposition 3.2]{Suz24}, the sheaf $\nu_{n}(q)_{K}^{\RP}$ is the relative perfection of a quasi-compact smooth unipotent group scheme over $K$.
+It is wound by \cite[Proposition 3.4]{Suz24}, thus a relatively perfect wound unipotent group.

 Let $G_{K}$ be a relatively perfect wound unipotent group over $K$.
 Then by \cite[Proposition 3.5]{Suz24}, the sheaf

 is representable by a relatively perfect wound unipotent group.
 We call it the \emph{dual} of $G_{K}$.
 By \cite[Proposition 3.5]{Suz24}, the dual of $H_{K}$ recovers $G_{K}$.
 If $G_{K}$ is a wound unipotent group (in the usual sense, not relatively perfect), then its dual is defined to be the dual of $G_{K}^{\RP}$.